dacsang97/aigc/README.md

 - Include performance impact for any database-related changes
 - Reference Jira ticket number in footer if available
 ```

-The rules can be any text that helps the AI understand your project's context and requirements better.
-They will be used alongside the global rules configured with `aigc config --rules`.

 ## Usage